top of page

 Types of Electric Circuits

-This module focuses on identifying the different types of circuits and on applying the formulas covered in the previous unit.
+This module focuses on identifying the different types of electrical circuits and on applying the formulas covered in the previous unit.
 We will also introduce new electrical laws to allow for calculation in more complex circuits.
-Skip to quiz!

 Series Circuits

-Series circuits are any circuit where current has only one path to follow.
-Series circuits can have multiple power sources, loads, and other components, but only one electrical path.
+A series circuit is any circuit where the electric current has only one path to follow.
+In a series circuit, components are connected end to end, forming a single path for current to flow through all of them in a continuous sequence.
+A series circuit can have multiple power sources, loads, and other components, but there is still only one continuous electrical path.

 For series circuits, current must pass through every part of the circuit before returning to its source.
-If a series circuit is open all components of the circuit stop working.
+If the series circuit is open at any point, current stops flowing and all components stop working.
 This could be because a switch is open, as shown in this image, or because a component failed.

-One common example of a series circuit is the light switch on your wall, which is in-series with the light bulb.
+A common example of a series circuit is the light switch and light bulb on your wall.
+The switch is in series with the light bulb

 Fuses are another example of a series circuit.
-Fuses are designed to protect equipment sensitive to overload by stopping the flow of current if it exceeds the rated amount.
-If more current flows through a fuse than it is rated for, it will break to open the circuit.
+Fuses are designed to protect electrical devices and equipment sensitive to overload by stopping the flow of current if it exceeds the rated amount.
+If more current flows through a fuse than it is rated for, it will burn open (also called breaking), creating an open circuit and protecting the rest of the system.

-The circuits in many of our devices require very precise voltages and currents to work properly.
+The circuits in many electrical and electronic devices require very precise voltages and currents to work properly.
 Knowing some of these values means we can calculate the others.
-For this, we can use Ohm’s Law as discussed earlier, which states that V=I*R, as well as new laws for circuits.
+For this, we can use Ohm’s law, which states that V=I*R, as discussed earlier, as well as new laws for circuits.

 1. Kirchhoff’s Current Law